manishdahake10/Voting-System-/README.md

 Enter the number of voters: 4

 Voter 1:
-Enter the candidate number you want to vote for (1 for Alice, 2 for Bob, 3 for Charlie): 2
+Enter the candidate number you want to vote for: 2

 Voter 2:
-Enter the candidate number you want to vote for (1 for Alice, 2 for Bob, 3 for Charlie): 2
+Enter the candidate number you want to vote for: 2

 Voter 3:
-Enter the candidate number you want to vote for (1 for Alice, 2 for Bob, 3 for Charlie): 3
+Enter the candidate number you want to vote for: 3

 Voter 4:
-Enter the candidate number you want to vote for (1 for Alice, 2 for Bob, 3 for Charlie): 1
+Enter the candidate number you want to vote for: 1

 Voting Results:
 Samvidhan Sharma received 1 votes.